dacoolguy1/proxycommerce/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.
+ An e-commerce mobile app designed using flutter and using BLOC library to handle the state management and the logic of all our app features.